leflambeur/rkvst-docs/content/contributing/formatting-content/basic-markdown-formatting/index.md

 ## Linebreaks

-While Markdown is usually very respectful of where a new line should be implemented it is sometimes necessary to add artifical breaks
+While Markdown is usually very respectful of where a new line should be implemented it is sometimes necessary to add artifical breaks.

-This can be done using the `<br>` tag
+This can be done using the `<br>` tag.

 ```md
 This is<br> a line break